 Luke Jerram’s multidisciplinary practice involves the creation of sculptures, installations and live arts projects.
 Living in the Bristol but working internationally since 1997, Jerram has created a number of extraordinary art projects which have excited and inspired people around the globe.

 With many of his artworks in permanent collections including the Metropolitan Museum of Art in New York and the Wellcome Collection in London, he also tours his art installations to art festivals and museums worldwide.
-In 2019 alone, he had 117 exhibitions in 22 different countries.
+In 2022 alone he had 104 exhibitions in 25 different countries, visited by more than 2 million people.

 Having had a studio at Spike Island for more than 10 years, he recently set up his own studio at Paintworks.
 Now an established artist, he’s keen to support the next generation of artists in Bristol.